 The garbage collector has changed a lot since Java 6.
 Java 7 introduced the G1GC as an alternative to the stock CMS GC (concurrent mark and sweep) which is slated to become the default for Java 9.
 Java 8 dropped the PermGen space.
 The data stored there previously is now stored in either native memory or on the stack.

-Though Dynatrace SaaS & Managed takes these differences into account automatically, it’s a good idea for you to understand the subtle differences.
+Though Dynatrace takes these differences into account automatically, it’s a good idea for you to understand the subtle differences.

 A final thought

-In addition to displaying JVM stats, Dynatrace Saas & Managed really shines because it correlates JVM metrics with other key indicators.
+In addition to displaying JVM stats, Dynatrace shines because it correlates JVM metrics with other key indicators.
 No other tool makes it so easy to compare GC suspension times with CPU usage, network traffic outages, and more.
-This makes it easy to think outside the box—unusual JVM behavior may be the result of misbehaving GC, but this isn’t always the case.
+This makes it easy to think outside the box—unusual JVM behavior may result from misbehaving GC, but this isn’t always the case.